 A constituent who gave once is likely to give again, but one who hasn't given for some time may take some coaxing.
 Likewise, a constituent you haven't interacted with in a while may require special attention.
 When you identify lapsed or lapsing donors, look at their giving histories to determine which are worthwhile and likely to respond — such as those who gave multiple gifts of at least $10 over consecutive years, within the past five years — and assign them to a fundraiser for a personalized and quarterly recapture appeal.

 To quickly view a constituent's most recent gift and interaction, check the timeline under Constituent summary on their record, or include the Latest gift and Last action columns on the Portfolio list in Work Center.
-For deeper analysis of giving history, select Work with gifts under Giving on their record.
+For deeper analysis of giving history, select Work with gifts under Giving history on their record.
 For more information, see Constituent Giving.

 Consider a constituent's wealth ratings to help determine how to best cultivate their relationship.
 For example, we recommend you assign your wealthier constituents to an attentive fundraiser for the white-glove treatment, with more care and interaction than other donors.
 For more information, see Ratings.